 Lifecycle methods

-Besides the render method, you can also define lifecycle methods in the object returned by the UIFactory function.
+In addition to the render method, you can also define lifecycle methods in the object returned by the SlotConfigurationCallback function.
 These methods enable you to perform actions at specific points in the component’s lifecycle.
 They’re also useful for effects such as adding event listeners or performing cleanup.

-They also receive an id parameter which can be used to identify the specific instance of the component.
+They also receive an id parameter that identifies the specific instance of the component.

 • onUnmount — Called when the component is unmounted.
 You can use this to perform any cleanup actions, such as removing event listeners.